Professor Gang Li

 Biography

-Gang Li is Professor of Tourism Economics, School Director of International Relations, and Director of the Centre for Competitiveness of the Visitor Economy.
+Gang Li is a Professor of Tourism Economics, Associate Head (External Engagement) of Surrey Business School, and Director of the Centre for Competitiveness of the Visitor Economy.

 Gang received his BA (first-class) in Economics with a major in Investment and Accounting, and MSc (distinction) in Econometrics and Statistics in China before coming to the University of Surrey in 2000 to pursue his PhD in tourism forecasting.
 In September 2003 Gang started his academic career as a lecturer at Surrey.